Mummy Confession: I despise teething.

 (Are you wondering which Nappies to use?
 Check out The Great Australian Nappy Review 2017 to see the review of several Nappy brands available!)

 If your child enjoys baths, they can be an excellent way to calm down and distract from teething.
 They are also a helpful way to wind baby down for the night and help them sleep.

 11. A good wind-down for mum and any associated party

 A good book, a glass of wine or hot cocoa, or whatever you go to is for relaxation- do it!
 Take a nice bath, or just get out into the fresh air to take a minute to breathe!
 Make sure anyone else who is under the same roof has something for them, too.
 Teething is rough on everybody in baby’s proximity!
 Chocolates for the kids to help out and give peace for a minute is well received (like there’s any doubt).

 Honourable Mentions include a Amber teething necklaces and essential oils.
 It’s best to consult a professional first and use only as directed.
+Do NOT use essential oils without consulting a professional as some oils can be dangerous for babies and children.
 Refrain from using necklace while baby is unattended or sleeping.

 I really hope this helps someone out there, as these products have had their place in helping me or people I know.
 What products, tips and tricks do you have for teething babies and toddlers?